tramhao/termusic/README.md

 - [x] Youtube search by invidious V0.2.7(from the same dialogue of download)
 - [x] Local service for migu v0.2.8
 - [x] m4a format support v0.2.12
-- [x] switch to Gstreamer playing backend in order to support m4a
+- [x] switch to Gstreamer playing backend in order to support m4a v0.2.12
-- [ ] m4a meta support
+- [x] m4a meta support v0.3.0

 ## Thanks for
 - [tui-realm](https://github.com/veeso/tui-realm)